-We teach maths using a Mastery approach.
-The Mastery approach to teaching mathematics develops pupils' mathematical ability and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.
+The Singapore method of teaching mathematics develops pupils' mathematical ability and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.

-Features of Maths Mastery:
+Features of Singapore Maths:

-Emphasis on problem solving and comprehension, allowing children to relate what they learn and to connect knowledge.

-Careful scaffolding of core competencies of:

-- visualisation, as a platform for comprehension - mental strategies, to develop decision making abilities - pattern recognition, to support the ability to make connections and generalize - Emphasis on the foundations for learning and not on the content itself so children learn to think mathematically as opposed to merely reciting formulas or procedures.
+- Emphasis on problem solving and comprehension, allowing children to relate what they learn and to connect knowledge - Careful scaffolding of core competencies of: - visualisation, as a platform for comprehension - mental strategies, to develop decision making abilities - pattern recognition, to support the ability to make connections and generalise - Emphasis on the foundations for learning and not on the content itself so children learn to think mathematically as opposed to merely reciting formulas or procedures.